laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ## Issues

-- Changing the headphone jack connection while in battery use and in sleep mode causes noise and output problems
+- Changing the headphone jack connection state while in battery use and in sleep mode causes noise and output problems
 To solve this problem, sleep and wake up again

 - Wireless Communication - DW1830(BCM943602BAED) is not recommended on this model